 Minnesota Statutes, Chapter 353 sets the rates for employer and employee contributions.
 Contribution rates can only be modified by the state Legislature.
-Basic Plan members and Coordinated Plan members were required to contribute 9.1% and 6.5% of pay, respectively of their annual covered salary in calendar year 2016.
-The District was required to contribute 11.78% of pay for Basic Plan members and 7.5% for Coordinated Plan members in calendar year 2016.
-The District's contributions to the GERF for the year ended June 30, 2017, were \$854,196.
+Coordinated Plan members were required to contribute 6.5% of their annual covered salary in fiscal year 2018.
+The District was required to contribute 7.5% for Coordinated Plan members.
+The District's contributions to the GERF for the year ended June 30, 2018, were \$925,164.
 The District's contributions were equal to the required contributions for each year as set by state statute.